conoroshea1996/elderJsTest/src/routes/blog/january-product-update-indeed-gdpr-and-more.md

 ---
-title: "January product update - Indeed, GDPR and more!"
+title: 'January product update - Indeed, GDPR and more!'
-date: "2018-01-30"
+date: '2018-01-30'
 categories:
-  - "hirehive-updates"
+  - 'hirehive-updates'
-slug: "january-product-update-indeed-gdpr-and-more"
+slug: 'january-product-update-indeed-gdpr-and-more'
-seoTitle: ""
+seoTitle: ''
-seoDescription: "What happened in the Hive during those past few weeks?
-Find out the changes we have made in the past few weeks in our January product update!"
+seoDescription: 'What happened in the Hive during those past few weeks?
+Find out the changes we have made in the past few weeks in our January product update!'
-author: "Maëlle-De-Francesco"
+author: 'Maëlle-De-Francesco'
-coverImage: "/images/pexels-photo-529926.jpeg"
+coverImage: '/images/pexels-photo-529926.jpeg'
 ---

 What happened in the Hive during those past few weeks?